-RECOMMENDED ACTION: "that, upon the recommendation of the Superintendent of Schools, the Board of Education approve the leaves of absence of teaching personnel as follows":
+Upon the recommendation of the Superintendent of Schools, a MOTION was made by Ms. Wottawa, seconded by Mr. Falco, and approved unanimously (5-0) to approve the leaves of absence of teaching personnel as follows":

-Name Grade/Subject School Reason Dates Dassau, Allison Elementary Merrimac CCL 12/6/18-6/30/19
+Name Grade/Subject School Reason Dates

+Dassau, Allison Elementary Merrimac CCL 12/6/18-6/30/19